-Dr. Lisa Park, a physician at Student Health Services, also said she was thankful for the level of commitment Mason has to become a place that exemplifies well-being.
+Dr. Lisa Park, Interim Executive Director at Student Health Services, also said she was thankful for the level of commitment Mason has to become a place that exemplifies well-being.
 “As an Asian American minority, diversity is an interest of mine, so I wanted to be here,” she said, “and it’s really encouraging to see the leaders of Mason so excited about this summit.”

 Park said she often sees how the connections between the summit’s topics of diversity, inclusion, and well-being affect Mason’s students.
 “When I see patients, it’s not like I see them in a vacuum.
 There are a lot of pieces that are related to diversity and inclusion that are affecting their health – anxiety and depression about stress they’re facing from their concerns and worries as minorities.
 That affects their well-being, both physically and mentally.”

-Bradley Brooks, Student Life Advisor, Northern Virginia Community College (NOVA)’s Alexandria campus, traveled with two NOVA students to the summit.
-“Having been a low-income, first-generation college student, these issues are very personal for me – and they matter to many of the students we have at NOVA,” he said, adding that about 3,000 NOVA students transfer to Mason every year.
+Bradley Brooks, ADVANCE Success Coach, University Life, traveled with two Northern Virginia Community College (NOVA) students to the summit.
+“Having been a low-income, first-generation college student, these issues are very personal for me – and they matter to many of NOVA students,” he said, adding that about 3,000 NOVA students transfer to Mason every year.
 Brooks said he is looking forward to continuing to discuss diversity, inclusion, and well-being within the partnership between Mason and NOVA: “The more we collaborate with each other on these issues, the more successful our students can be.”

-Laura Buckwald, a graduate student in the School of Integrated Studies pursuing a degree in Leadership, Resilience, and Well-Being, said she wants to see well-being researchers from diverse backgrounds emerge from Mason in the future.
+Laura Buckwald, an alumna who earned a master’s degree in Leadership Resilience and Well-Being, Interdisciplinary Studies, said she wants to see well-being researchers from diverse backgrounds emerge from Mason in the future.
 That way, she said, the research can reflect a variety of perspectives.
 “You can’t truly have well-being in society unless you have diversity and inclusion,” Buckwald noted.
 “You have to hear everyone’s voices.”

 The summit can lead to great work happening in diversity, inclusion, and well-being in the future, said Park.
 “We definitely have the groundwork here at Mason,” she said.
 “It’s now a matter of building on that foundation with actionable items for the future.
 I’m really hoping that what we’re discussing at this summit will become ubiquitous in our work and relationships at Mason.”